sussycatgirl/lea.pet/content/posts/picrew-watermark.md

 author_url: https://lea.pet/@lea
 ---

 Don't worry, I'm not an art thief.
-But I think this is interesting, so I want to explain how I did it.
+But I think this is interesting, so I want to document how I did it.

 <!--more-->